Data management plan

 Describe the following:

-• where the data will be stored and how they will be backed up during the project
+- where the data will be stored and how they will be backed up during the project

-• how any legal and ethical issues related to the sharing of data (e.g. ownership, copyright, sensitivity) will be resolved
+- how any legal and ethical issues related to the sharing of data (e.g. ownership, copyright, sensitivity) will be resolved

-• where the data or a publishable portion of them will be made available after the end of the project
+- where the data or a publishable portion of them will be made available after the end of the project

-• If the project does not collect or produce any data fully or partially suitable for reuse, justify why the data cannot be made available even partially.
+- If the project does not collect or produce any data fully or partially suitable for reuse, justify why the data cannot be made available even partially.

 In the application’s funding plan, the applicant should consider that the costs associated with storing and sharing research data and material are regarded as overheads for the project’s host organisation, but they may also be legitimately accepted as research costs to be covered with Research Council research funding.
-If a project is focused, for instance, on the processing of large amounts of data, or if the processing of the project’s data requires exceptionally much work or time, the researcher may apply for funding for salary costs related to the data processing.

 B. After a positive funding decision

-A researcher who has received a positive funding decision must submit the actual data management plan within eight weeks of the funding decision.
 Make sure to ask your organisation’s data expert for help in good time when writing the data management plans.
 We recommend that you use the DMPTuuli tool to draft the data management plan.
 The plan should be no more than approximately three pages long.

-The actual data management plan shall be submitted in the online services in connection with applicant approval but before the approval of the representative of the site of research.
-The consortium has a single joint data management plan and only the consortium leader will submit the plan during while approving the funding.
-The site of research commits to ensuring that the data management plan can be implemented at the site of research, and that the measures to be taken comply with good data management practice.
-The funds can be paid only after the applicant and the representative of the site of research have accepted them.
-The system will then notify the funding to the finance administration of the site of research, whereupon the funds will be ready to use.
+The full data management plan shall be submitted in the online services in connection with applicant approval but before the approval of the representative of the site of research.
+The consortium has a joint data management plan, and only the consortium PI will submit the plan when approving the funding.

 These detailed guidelines are the same as those published in DMPTuuli that concern calls by the Research Council of Finland.
-NB!
-The Research Council's research infrastructure calls have their own data management guidelines.
+(NB!
+The Research Council’s research infrastructure calls have their own data management guidelines.)

 DMP questions, Research Council of Finland guidelines and best practices